xXDerpyXx/rpg-engine/README.md

 16
 end
 ```
-5 is the number of the prompt, the actual prompt displayed is...
+<p>5 is the number of the prompt, the actual prompt displayed is... </p>
 `you can head north or east`

-and the options are north and east, north leads to prompt 20 and east leads to prompt 16.
+<p>and the options are north and east, north leads to prompt 20 and east leads to prompt 16.</p>

-then the whole statement is ended with an...
+<p>then the whole statement is ended with an...</p>

 `end`

+to end a story at an option you do
+`storyend`